tannerhelland/PhotoDemon/README.txt

 	images with alpha channels or bit-depths greater than 16 million colors, but it will internally convert these images to true color (24-bit RGB) before operating on them, and it will only save images in non-alpha 8 or 24-bit color depths.
-If you need alpha or deep color support, I'm afraid PhotoDemon is not for you.
+If you need alpha or deep color support, I'm afraid PhotoDemon is not the right tool for you.

 :: Advanced color management (ICC profiles)
 	PhotoDemon ignores embedded ICC profiles.
 As a tool designed for consumers and